Mamoon794/employee-handbook/README.md

 - **Response Time** - Transcription typically completes within 5 seconds for short audio clips (under 30 seconds).
 - **Resource Usage** - Running the small faster-whisper model uses minimal system resources, allowing for efficient backend performance.

+## AI Feature: Dynamic Graph Explanations for Accessibility

+### Overview of the Improvment

+We've enhanced web accessibility for visually impaired users by adding AI-generated natural language summaries and bullet-point captions to graphs on the analytics page.
+As a result, users can understand the information in the graphs without needing to see them.

+### How to Test the AI Feature

+After the app is started, go to analytics page: http://localhost:3000/analytics

+There are two ways to check whether this AI feature is working:

+1. Activate the screen reader (on Mac, it's Command + F5.
+To learn more, check [VoiceOver guide](https://support.apple.com/en-ca/guide/voiceover/vo4be8816d70/10/mac/15.0).)
+Use Control + Option + Left/Right Arrow keys to navigate to the graph section.
+After it reads out the title, press Control + Option + Right Arrow again to hear the AI summary.
+If it says “No AI summary available,” it means the request-per-minute limit has been reached.
+Wait a minute, then refresh the page.

+2. A more straightforward way is to look at the Insights section under the graphs.
+If the AI fails to generate summaries, you will see “No AI summary available” in that section.
+Wait a minute, then refresh the page.
+If everything is working correctly, a few bullet points should appear to represent the insights.

+### Dependencies

+- **Google Gemini API (JavaScript version)** – Used to generate AI summaries and bullet points.
+- **Firebase** – Retrieves information from the database to construct the graph; this data is also included in the prompt sent to the API.
+- **Next.js API endpoints** – Exposes the following routes:
+  - `/api/ai-summary/bullet-points`
+  - `/api/ai-summary/employee-distribution`
+  - `/api/ai-summary/employee-registration`
+  - `/api/ai-summary/questions-asked`
+- **Next.js frontend** – Updates the UI based on the API response.

+### Performance Results

+Overall, the AI did a good job identifying important trends from the graph and generating the AI summary based on them.
+The explanation is concise without missing any key information.
+The bullet points also summarize the explanation very clearly.

 ## Target Users

 - **Public Users:** Employees across Canada seeking clarification on general work rights